harding/old-docs-history-bitcoin.org/en/developer-reference.md

 {% autocrossref %}
-The *coinbasevalue*, the maximum number of satoshis which the coinbase transaction can spend (inculding the block reward) if all the transactions provided in the transaction array are included in the block.
+The *coinbasevalue*, the maximum number of satoshis which the coinbase transaction can spend (including the block reward) if all the transactions provided in the transaction array are included in the block.
 {% endautocrossref %}